danmar/cppcheck/man/manual.md

     cppcheck --project=foobar.cppcheck

+In addition you can also define files that are part of the project and you want to check only these files with the given project configuration:

+    cppcheck --project=foobar.cppcheck file1.cpp file2.cpp

 The Cppcheck GUI has a few options that are not available in the command line directly.
 To use these options you can import a GUI project file.
 We want to keep the command line tool usage simple and limit the options by intention.

 ## CMake